 That perfect academic record is the standard to which my brother and I were rigidly held.
 I almost made it.
 I graduated from high school with close to a 4.0, though I was neither the valedictorian nor the salutatorian.
 I went to Stanford University, earned admission to Phi Beta Kappa as a junior and graduated “With Distinction”.
 But I was so paranoid about achieving a less than perfect record that — free from my mother’s control — I avoided my grades.

 Back then, Stanford had a policy of not mailing grades to parents or students.
-If you wanted to know your grades, you had to physically retrieve them.
+If you wanted to know your grades, you had to physically retrieve them from an office.
 The coursework was hard.
 The competition intense.
 Everyone seemed to have a 4.0 or higher.
-I was competing against the best and the brightest and I knew I would not come out on top of that heap.
+I was competing against the best and the brightest, and I knew I would not come out on top of that heap.

 But my mother would ask.
 In fact, about the only thing she asked about my college career was “how are your grades?”
 I could truthfully answer: “I have no idea, they notify me if I fail anything, No notifications — yet.”
 It drove her crazy.